-The basis of stocks or bonds you buy is the purchase price plus any costs of purchase such as any commissions and recording or transfer fees.
+The basis of stocks or bonds you buy is generally the purchase price plus any costs of purchase, such as commissions and recording or transfer fees.
+If you get stocks or bonds other than by purchase, your basis is usually determined by the fair market value (FMV) or the previous owner's adjusted basis.